Blockchain with a pinch of tenderness

 Let me guess the first feeling you had when you weren’t even born yet.
 When the world was going through its usual circle, but without your existence in it.

 At this moment you perceive this text diligently through the prism of your understandings, and your memory keeps alive all the moments that matter, all the emotions that are important and the moments that are dear to your heart.
-In the same instant, memories also keep the worst of your lives episodes, the devastation and hardships.
+In the same instant, memories also keep the worst of your life episodes, the devastation and hardships.

 But there are several years that your mind just blows away with time, where you were so tiny and new to the world- a world that had been waiting for you for too long.
 I’ll give you the moment of silence at my keyboard so you can try to remember.
 No?
 Nothing?…Exactly!